 Litigation - In The Witness Box

-Prior to giving evidence at Court, the witness should be aware of the information set out in any Affidavit prepared for them, in addition to any other document prepared as part of the litigation.
-It is also useful to consider any contemporaneous notes or documents (including diary notes, letters, text messages or receipts) used in preparation of their Affidavit.
-If the Affidavit contains an error, then a correction can be made in Court, prior to the witness providing their substantial evidence from the witness box.
+Prior to giving evidence at court, the witness should be aware of the information set out in documents prepared as part of the litigation.
+It is also useful to consider any contemporaneous notes or documents (including diary notes, letters, text messages or receipts) used in preparation of their affidavit.
+If the affidavit contains an error, then a correction can be made in court, prior to the witness providing their substantial evidence from the witness box.

 When called to give evidence, the witness will be asked whether they wish to swear an oath (on the bible), or make a solemn affirmation (a non-religious oath).
 No matter which type of oath made, the effect is that the witness is bound to tell the truth.
 All answers must be honest, based on the best of their recollection or a contemporaneous document.